 - an early career researcher based at a UK research organisation eligible for AHRC funding

-Successful applicants to the Future Leaders Fellowships (FLF) scheme have the opportunity to extend their four-year fellowship by up to a further three years.
+Future Leaders Fellowships (FLF) grant holders have the opportunity to extend their four-year fellowship by up to a further three years.
+The renewal funding will continue to support the development of a fellow and further the fellow’s work to undertake adventurous, ambitious programmes that tackle difficult and novel challenges.

 Apply to undertake a funded fellowship at an international cultural institution.